SvenSerneels/sprm/README.md

 outputs.
 Therefore, dimension reduction outputs like `x_scores_`, `x_loadings_`, etc. are not provided.
 For R adepts, note that a
 [cellwise robust](https://github.com/SebastiaanHoppner/CRM) version of RM has recently been introduced.

-  Estimate and predict by RM:

-        from sprm import rm
-        res_rm = rm('Hampel',.95,.975,.999,'median','mad','specific',True,100,.01,True)
-        res_rm.fit(X0[:2666],y0[:2666])
-        res_rm.predict(X0[2666:])

 The Sparse NIPALS (SNIPLS) estimator
 ====================================

 SNIPLS is the non-robust sparse univariate PLS algorithm \[3\].
 SNIPLS has been implemented to be consistent with SPRM.
-It takes the same arguments, except for 'fun' and 'probp1' through 'probp3', since these are robustness parameters.
+It takes the same arguments, except for `'fun'` and `'probp1'` through `'probp3'`, since these are robustness parameters.
 For the same reasons, the outputs are limited to sparse dimension reduction and regression outputs.
-Robustness related outputs like x_caseweights_ cannot be provided.
+Robustness related outputs like `x_caseweights_` cannot be provided.

-  Estimate and predict by SNIPLS:

-        from sprm import snipls
-        res_snipls = snipls(n_components=4, eta=.5)
-        res_snipls.fit(X0[:2666],y0[:2666])
-        res_snipls.predict(X0[2666:])

 Plotting functionality